cjdbarlow/bedside-notebook/anaesthesia/paeds/neurotoxicity.md

 General anaesthesia is potentially neurotoxic at both extremes of age.
 These effects:
 * May be neurotoxic and neuroplastic
 * Alter cognition via neuromodulation
-* Concern many parents
+* Concerns many parents
-Particuarly the association with memory deficits and abnormal behaviours.
+Particularly the association with memory deficits and abnormal behaviours.

 ##Pathophysiology
 The developing brain: